The AI-Ready Non-Profit Back Office · Part 01

 TERN: Building the Non-Profit Back-Office Infrastructure the Sector Never Had

-This is not a technology failure.
-The sector has been excluded from purpose-built infrastructure for so long that the absence has been normalized as the default.
+The sector has been excluded from purpose-built infrastructure for so long that the absence has been normalised as the default.
 TERN is our direct answer to that.

 What TERN Is — and What It Isn't